OHDSI/TheBookOfOhdsi/Cohorts.md

 In OHDSI research, we define a cohort as a set of persons who satisfy one or more inclusion criteria for a duration of time.
 The term cohort is often interchanged with the term *phenotype*.
 Cohorts are used throughout OHDSI analytical tools and network studies as the primary building blocks for executing a research question.
 For instance, in a study aiming to predict the risk of angioedema in a group of people initiation ACE inhibitors, we define two cohorts: the outcome cohort (angioedema), and the target cohort (people initiating ACE inhibitors).
 An important aspect of cohorts in OHDSI is that they are typically defined independently from the other cohorts in the study, thus allowing re-use.
 For example, in our example the angioedema cohort would identify all angioedema events in the population, including those outside the target population.
 Our analytics tools will take the intersection of these two cohorts when needed at analysis time.
 The advantage of this is that the same angioedema cohort definition can now also be used in other analyses, for example an estimation study comparing ACE inhibitors to some other exposure.
 Cohort definitions can vary from study to study depending on the research question of interest.

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">A cohort is a set of persons who satisfy one or more inclusion criteria for a duration of time.
+A cohort is a set of persons who satisfy one or more inclusion criteria for a duration of time.

-</div>\EndKnitrBlock{rmdimportant}
+\EndKnitrBlock{rmdimportant}

 \index{cohort} \index{cohort definition}
 It is important to realize that this definition of a cohort used in OHDSI might differ from that used by others in the field.
 For example, in many peer-reviewed scientific manuscripts, a cohort is suggested to be analogous to a code set of specific clinical codes (e.g. ICD-9/ICD-10, NDC, HCPCS, etc).
 While code sets are an important piece in assembling a cohort, a cohort is not defined by code set.
 A cohort requires specific logic for how to use the code set for the criteria (e.g. is it the first occurrence of the ICD-9/ICD-10 code? any occurrence?).
 A well-defined cohort specifies how a patient enters a cohort and how a patient exits a cohort.